Skip to content

 Tertulia is an opportunity to engage in discussion about a variety of current events and topics in the environmental humanities and in our community.
 Tertulia provides a space for professional development, building community among EH students, and engaging with the University and Salt Lake communities.
 Our class will include participating in events on/off campus, discussion sessions, field trips, and guest presenters.
 Students will also complete assignments in support of professional development.

-⇒ EHUM 6805 / Community-Engaged Learning
+⇒ EHUM 6805 / Community-Based Research Praxis

 Dr. Danielle Endres, Communication and Fiona Summers, Environmental Humanities